palikar/blog-hugo-files/content/projects/cpp_tips.md

 -   If you are implementing some concurrency technology that is not offered by C++, yeah you bet you'll need to use threads and deal with them.

+## Conclusion {#conclusion}

+I just want to say one thing.
+Never, never ever say that you "know C++" and be deeply sceptical of people who use the said expression.
+C++ is complex and you can do everything in a lot of different ways and probably things are going to work no matter what.
+HOWEVER, some solutions in C++ are very clearly better than others and a lot of times it is not clear what is the "optimal" way of achieving your goal.
+Do not be mislead by your own knowledge!
+C++ offers you an ever expanding world of good\bad solutions and knowing everything that there is to know is most likely infeasible.
+And you know what, that's actually OK.
+Because let's face it, software engineering is all about learning something new everyday in the process of horribly breaking your code.

 ## References {#references}

 I'm very thankfully to these sources: